With an increase in interstate commerce, it’s not surprising we’re seeing more large trucks on the road.

 - Gathering evidence from multiple sources,

 - Helping you find the care you need during recovery,

 - Evaluating the operations of the trucking company responsible,

 - Negotiating with the defense and their insurance company on your behalf, and

 - Representing you and your case at trial if necessary.

-A Lubbock big rig accident lawyer understands the long-lasting effects that your injury may have on your quality of life.
+A Lubbock big rig accident lawyer understands the long-lasting effects that your injury may have on your quality of life and will pursue the maximum compensation available under Texas law.
 That’s why the attorneys at Fadduol, Cluff, Hardy & Conaway work directly with clients from day one.